 JPMorgan Chase has recently deployed an AI-powered contract intelligence platform (COIN) that is said to save them over 360,000 hours of manual labor work.

-McKinsey further estimates that in the next few years, AI systems will perform of work across bank functions.
+McKinsey further estimates that in the next few years, AI systems will perform up to 10-25% of work across bank functions.
 However, to unlock this opportunity of cost reduction and labor optimization, banks should be taking a proactive stance on designing new processes that are suitable for automated performance rather than applying AI as a “patch” to an already low-value business process.
 This will also demand financial institution to grow their in-house capabilities for supporting the new way of working and establishing partnerships with vendors holding specialized domain expertise in the financial technology industry.

 Smarter risk optimization